ccit0006/ccit0006.github.io/README.md

 # ccit0006.github.io
 A place to publish my CCT360 content.
+This is going to host my website.